A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Introduction

 We will refer to the algebra (\ref{comm}) as chiral $\mathfrak{bms}_4$ in this paper.
 In \cite{Gupta:2021cwo}, we proposed chiral boundary conditions for $4d$ asymptotically flat solutions in $\mathbb{R}^{1,3}$ gravity consistent with a variational principle.
 We found that six holomorphic functions in eq. (\ref{currents}) constitute the full solution, and the asymptotic symmetry algebra of such solutions obey chiral $\mathfrak{bms}_4$ algebra.
+These locally flat solutions parametrise the space of gravitational vacua and the holomorphic functions in \eqref{currents} can be thought of as Goldstone modes associated with the spontaneous symmetry breaking of chiral $\mathfrak{bms}_4$ symmetry algebra in the vacuum.
 The chiral boundary conditions used in \cite{Gupta:2021cwo} to obtain $\mathfrak{bms}_4$ algebra form the subset of boundary conditions that give rise to generalised $\mathfrak{bms}_4$ $(\mathfrak{gbms_4})$ as the symmetry algebra of $4d$ asymptotically flat spacetimes.
 The $\mathfrak{gbms_4}$ algebra is a direct sum of abelian supertranslations parameterised by an arbitrary function defined on the celestial sphere at null infinity and algebra of vector fields on the celestial sphere $\mathfrak{diff}(\mathbb{S}^2)$.
-It is a non-chiral extension of Poincare algebra $\mathfrak{iso}(1,3)$ along with extended $\mathfrak{bms}_4$. \\ \\ On the other hand, until recently it was considered that the symmetry algebra of asymptotically AdS$_{d+1}$ spacetimes for $d \geq 3$ is finite-dimensional $\mathfrak{so}{(2,d)}$ for a class of boundary conditions \footnote{Special cases of infinite dimensional enhancement of symmetry algebra in the case of AdS$_4$ were considered in \cite{Mishra:2017zan, Lowe:2020qan}.}.
-Comp\`ere and collaborators in \cite{Compere:2019bua,Compere:2020lrt}, proposed new boundary conditions for generic asymptotically AdS$_4$ spacetimes in Bondi gauge, where they uncover the symmetry algebra of residual gauge transformations to be an infinite dimensional algebra, the $\Lambda$-$\mathfrak{bms}_4$.
+It is a non-chiral extension of Poincare algebra $\mathfrak{iso}(1,3)$ along with extended $\mathfrak{bms}_4$. \\ \\ On the other hand, until recently it was considered that the symmetry algebra of asymptotically AdS$_{d+1}$ spacetimes for $d \geq 3$ is finite-dimensional $\mathfrak{so}{(2,d)}$ for a class of boundary conditions.\footnote{Special cases of infinite dimensional enhancement of symmetry algebra in the case of AdS$_4$ were considered in \cite{Mishra:2017zan, Lowe:2020qan}.
+In \cite{Taylor:2023ajd}, authors conjectured the existence of deformed $w_{1+\infty}$ for AdS$_4$ spacetime which was then shown to arise from the twistor perspective in \cite{Bittleston:2024rqe}.
+However the boundary conditions that give rise to algebra of \cite{Taylor:2023ajd, Bittleston:2024rqe} in AdS$_4$ gravity in the usual metric formulation is still not known. } Comp\`ere and collaborators in \cite{Compere:2019bua,Compere:2020lrt}, proposed new boundary conditions for generic asymptotically AdS$_4$ spacetimes in Bondi gauge, where they uncover the symmetry algebra of residual gauge transformations to be an infinite dimensional algebra, the $\Lambda$-$\mathfrak{bms}_4$.
 To be more specific, they fixed only part of the boundary metric using the boundary degrees of freedom.
 The asymptotic symmetry algebra for such solutions was found to be a Lie algebroid, as the structure constants are background field dependent.
 The $\Lambda$-$\mathfrak{bms}_4$ and its corresponding phase space in the flat space limit $(\Lambda \rightarrow 0)$ coincide with the generalised $\mathfrak{bms}_4$ algebra and the phase space associated with it.
 To impose a well-defined variational principle, they further set part of the holographic stress tensor to zero giving rise to reduced symmetry algebra which is a direct sum of $\mathbb{R}\oplus \mathcal{A}$, where $\mathbb{R}$ denotes the abelian time translations and $\mathcal{A}$ is the algebra of 2-dimensional area-preserving diffeomorphisms.\footnote{This symmetry algebra was also uncovered from Carrollian CFT in \cite{Gupta:2020dtl}}